Trademarked Colors: Owens Corning Pink

 The fiberglass didn’t turn red, however.
 It turned bright pink.
 Owens Corning executives decided they would use the accidental pink insulation temporarily.
 It would be an easy way to distinguish their product from others.
 They never intended to keep it pink and fully expected to return to yellow or white.

 It surprised them to see that contractors and installers routinely began asking for “the pink insulation.”
-That’s when the company realized it had stumbled on a brilliant marketing plan.
+That’s when the company realized it had stumbled on a brilliant advertising plan.

-Trademarking color combinations has been easier to achieve, for instance, McDonald’s has trademarked its red and yellow color scheme when they accompany its logos.
-Owens Corning was the groundbreaker in registering a trademark for its distinctive pink color.
+Trademarking color combinations has been easier to achieve.
+For instance, McDonald’s has trademarked its red and yellow color scheme when they accompany its logos.
+Owens Corning was the groundbreaker in registering a trademark for its distinctive singular pink color.

 Read more on famous trademarked colors, and how to trademark a color.